 Ryan White Program

-The Ryan White HIV/AIDS Treatment Modernization Act is the primary funder for HIV/AIDS health and social services including primary medical care, medication assistance, health insurance assistance, mental health counseling, substance use treatment, home health care, dental care and medical case management.
-Ryan White CARE funding and administration are managed by the Health Resources and Services Administration (HRSA), which is part of the U.S. Department of Health and Human Services.
-The State of Kansas Department of Health and Environment (KDHE) is the state-level agency within Kansas that distributes and manages Ryan White Part B and the AIDS Drug Assistance Program (ADAP) as mandated by the Ryan White HIVAIDS Treatment Modernization Act.
+The Ryan White HIV/AIDS Treatment Modernization Act is primary funder for HIV/AIDS health and social services including primary medical care, medication assistance, health insurance assistance, mental health counseling, substance use treatment, home health care, dental care and medical case management.
+Ryan White Care funding and administration are managed by the Health Resources and Services Administration (HRSA), which is part of the U.S. Department of Health and Human Services (DHHS).
+The state of Kansas Department of Health and Environment (KDHE) is the state-level agency within Kansas that distributes and manages Ryan White Part B and the AIDS Drug Assistance Program (ADAP) as mandated by the Ryan White Treatment Modernization Act.

 Part B medical case management services provide clients with linkages to health, social and wrap-around services from key access points across Kansas.
-It should be noted, however, that Ryan White funding is considered the payor of last resort, meaning if a client has access to other forms of support (i.e. private insurance or Medicaid), those forms of support must be utilized first prior to accessing Ryan White funding.
+It should be noted, however, that Ryan White funding is considered the payer of last resort.
+If a client has access to other forms of support (i.e. private insurance or Medicaid), those forms of support must be utilized prior to accessing Ryan White funding.

 The Ryan White Program in Kansas

-The Ryan White Part B Program in the State of Kansas has been assisting Kansans living with HIV before the enactment of The Ryan White HIV/AIDS Treatment Modernization Act in 1990.
-These resources included private donations, community-based organizations throughout the state and federal funding for a statewide ADAP (1987).
-Since this time, the Part B Program has received federal and state funding for assistance with the following:
+The Ryan White Part B Program in the State of Kansas began assisting Kansans Living with HIV long before the enactment of The Ryan White HIV/AIDS Treatment Modernization Act in 1990.
+Resources utilized to provide this care included private donations, community-based organizations throughout the state, and federal funding for a statewide ADAP (beginning in 1987).
+Since this time, the Part B Program has continuously received federal and state funding for assistance with the following:

 - Medications through the statewide AIDS Drug Assistance Program (ADAP);